 - Multiple subnets may be used to divide external facing services from internal ones.
 This also applies to security groups, which should be split between administrative and service-level access.

-Okera does not need any AWS keys or secrets to work.
+Note: Okera does not need any AWS keys or secrets to work and recommends using IAM.

-Before proceeding with the installation of ODAS, you should ensure the Prerequisites are all created.
+Before proceeding with the installation of Okera, make sure the Prerequisites are all met.

 In AWS, there are several installation options:

-- Installation using CloudFormation - this will guide you through leveraging CloudFormation to create the necessary resources (such as EC2 instances and Auto-Scaling Groups) and run the ODAS installer on them automatically.
+- Installation using CloudFormation - this explains how to leverage CloudFormation to create the necessary resources (such as EKS instances and Auto-Scaling Groups) and run the Okera installer on them automatically.